T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-Sort movies by ending time.
-Keep a multiset of viewers’ current end times.
-For each movie, try to find the viewer who becomes free latest but still not after the movie starts (largest end time ≤ start).
-Reassign that viewer to the current movie; if none exist and we still have spare viewers, start a new one.
-Each successful assignment increases the count.
+The movies are sorted by ending time so earlier-finishing movies are considered first.
+A multiset stores when each of the k watchers becomes free.
+For each movie, we find the latest watcher free at or before its start time.
+If such a watcher exists, we assign the movie and update their free time.
+This greedy process maximizes the total number of movies watched.

 \